-We'd like to call this style a 2-in-1 slay.
-Aside from wearing your Bantu knots as the picture below shows, when you unravel the knots, you reveal a head of curls that you can rock for another couple of days.
-You get Bantu knots and Bantu knot outs in one style.
+We like to call this hairstyle a 2-in-1 slay.
+Not only can you wear as shown in the picture below, but when you unravel the knots, you reveal a head of curls that you can rock for another couple of days.
+This style gives you both Bantu knots and Bantu knot outs in one look.

 4. Double Braids

-Consider this style as a quick go-to look, especially if you don't like to sit for long hours at the salon.
+Consider this hairstyle as a quick go-to look, especially if you don't like spending long hours at the salon.

-The amazing thing about faux locs is that they protect your natural hair and look better, the longer you keep it in!
-If you rather not spend time getting your faux locs installed at the salon, our Nubian Goddess Faux Locs Wig can do the magic for you.
-It is light weight and super comfortable to wear.
+If you don't want to spend time getting them installed at a salon, our Nubian Goddess Faux Locs Wig can work its magic for you.
+It's lightweight and super comfortable to wear.

 6. Wavy Braids

 Spice up your braid game with a wavy or curly braids hairstyle.

 For a simple look, consider cornrows.
 You can also add accessories to spice things up.